jonahbarrett/roodbot/README.md

 # About
-armchair-expert is a chatbot inspired by old Markov chain IRC bots like PyBorg.
+Armchair-expert is a chatbot inspired by old Markov chain IRC bots like PyBorg.
 It regurgitates what it learns from you in unintentionally hilarious ways.
+## This is a fork of [csvance/armchair-expert](https://github.com/csvance/armchair-expert)
+- has been updated to work with discord changes
+- added minor changes to the discord interactions
+- is a private bot, which you will need to run your own instance
+- you will need to add your own data-set

 ## Features
 - Uses NLP to select the most optimal subjects for which to generate a response